 Dorothy and Jim were married at the Old Mill Toronto in 1957.
-When asked to describe their wedding cake, Dorothy remembered a two tier structure with a first layer of roses and the second with cherubs.
+When asked to describe their wedding cake, Dorothy remembered a two-tier structure with the first layer of roses and the second with cherubs.
 They both described the decorative piece on top.
 “It was a bride and groom under an arbour” reflected Dorothy.

 “I was going to say cage” giggled Jim.

 The couple is but one of a number of couples reflecting on their wedding day at the Old Mill Toronto.
-The iconic landmark near the banks of the Humber River in Etobicoke, is celebrating its own anniversary; 100 years and it still has the VOW factor.
+The iconic landmark near the banks of the Humber River in Etobicoke is celebrating its own anniversary; 100 years and it still has the WOW factor.

 Most men might not remember the finite details of their wedding day 34 years later, but Barry was a banquet captain at the Old Mill and Patsy worked in catering.
 Barry remembers vividly.

 “When the ceremony was finished, the wedding party was about to take their pictures, the Old Mill surprised us with a complimentary pre-reception for our guests.
 I will always remember my cousin coming around the corner and yelling out ‘hey everyone, they’re serving sandwiches in the Mill Room.’”

 The ‘sandwiches’ were, in fact, labour intensive canapés and hors d’oeuvres hand prepared by the chef for their 120 guests.

 Barry reflects on a perfect reception in the Brule Ballroom (think hardwood floors and wood-burning fireplace).
 “There was a strolling musician; a violin player who went to each table playing requests accompanied by an accordionist.”
 Barry’s request was Flight of the Bumblebee and he is still in awe with the memory of that performance.